hugodrak/sortimports/README.md

 # sortimports

-A Python CLI tool to sort imports according to CIA's coding conventions.
+A Python CLI tool to sort imports.

 ## Installation